I'm finally getting a chance to write a post about the fourth and final day of my

 Unfortunately my PC has been out of action for some time but I've finally got the old girl back up and running again.

-Following on from my day 3 post, I left the guest house at Arpinge early after a hearty full English breakfast freshly cooked by Mary the landlady.
+guest house at Arpinge early after a hearty full English breakfast freshly cooked by Mary the landlady.
 The guest house is located only a short distance off the North Downs Way (NDW) so I was soon back on track.

 This final section of the NDW closely follows the coastline giving great views over the English Channel - on a clear day the coast of France is clearly visible about twenty or so miles away.